 In the Sixth Form, pupils explore post-school, university and apprenticeship options.
 This guidance is provided in phases beginning in Year 12 and continuing into Year 13.
-The programme is organised by the Director of Futures in partnership with Sixth Form pastoral team.
+The programme is organised by the UCAS and HE Coordinator in partnership with Sixth Form pastoral team and Head of Careers.
 The schedule of this guidance is outlined below.